Toolchain Support

 Zig CC

-In order to compile with Zig’s GCC drop-in replacement, run lrc with the usual compiler environment variables set to CC="zig cc" and CXX="zig c++".
+In order to compile with Zig’s GCC drop-in replacement, run lrc with the standard environment variables CC and CXX set to CC="zig cc" and CXX="zig c++".

 Lua Headers